Johnjahbless/Netflix-slider/README.md

-# An example of the Netflix slider
+# This is An example of the Netflix slider

 ![preview](netflix-slider.png)